-If the original bearings are renovated properly in time (before the motor starts running uneven or rough, starts slowing down or take a while to reach correct speed), they should be able to perform fine for yet a lot of years.
+If the original bearings are renovated properly in time (before the motor starts running uneven or rough, starts whining or screeching, starts slowing down intermittently, starts running warm and becomes unable to keep correct speed) they should be able to perform fine for yet a lot of years.

 Even a fresh oiling will in these cases only make the motor run fine for a short time.
 Perhaps a few days – perhaps merely an hour or two.

 Any attempt to polish or sand the running surfaces of the bearings will only add to the damage in that it will smear out more material and clutter up pores with debris.

 The only “guaranteed” solution is to replace the bearings.

 If a green’ish residue is visible in and around the bearings and in remains of old and dry lubricants, it can be taken as a sign that the bearing surfaces are damaged beyond future use, because the green residue comes from the copper content in the special alloy used for these bearings.